Devilzer/contacts_list/README.md

 # Contacts List
-A Contact List using NodeJS and MongoDB.
+A Contact List web application using NodeJS and MongoDB.